SonizciTR/TFSSharpTR/README.md

 It is very easy.
 Look "TestTask.cs" file.

 Add "TfsSharpTR.Core.dll" reference to your class library.
-Add a class ("MyTask"), this is your task.
+Add a class ("MyFirstTask" etc...), this is your task.
 Inherit your class from BaseTask<T>.
 "T" should be inherited from BaseBuildSetting.
 Last step; add your task to "PreBuildTasks" or "PostBuildTasks" of json setting file.
 That is it ;) .

 If you want to add your custom setting, it is very easy.
 Add a class and inherit from BaseBuildSetting.
+Your class automatically parsed from setting file and added to UserVariable parameter of the method.
 Don't forget to add json format to setting file.

 ### Libraries Required Externally